4Players/odin-sdk-web/README.md

 [![npm](https://img.shields.io/npm/l/@4players/odin.svg)][license-url]
 [![npm](https://img.shields.io/npm/dm/@4players/odin.svg)][npm-badge-url]

-4Players ODIN is a cross-platform software development kit (SDK) that enables developers to integrate real-time chat technology into multiplayer games, apps and websites.
+ODIN is a cross-platform software development kit (SDK) that enables developers to integrate real-time voice chat technology into multiplayer games, apps and websites.

+This package is fully compatible with all of our other client SDKs, allowing you to effortlessly connect and communicate with any native app or game that has integrated ODIN.
+Whether using your favorite web browser or a native app, ODIN makes it easy for you to stay connected with those who matter most.

 [Online Documentation](https://www.4players.io/developers/)

+## Audio Processing Features

+ODIN enhances your audio experience during VoIP chats by offering a comprehensive set of filters beyond the basic audio processing features found in web browsers.
+These enhancements activated by default, ensuring clear and interruption-free communication.

+### Voice Activity Detection (VAD)

+When enabled, ODIN will analyze the audio input signal using smart voice detection algorithm to determine the presence of speech.
+You can define both the probability required to start and stop transmitting.

+### Input Volume Gate

+When enabled, the volume gate will measure the volume of the input audio signal, thus deciding when a user is speaking loud enough to transmit voice data.
+You can define both the root mean square power (dBFS) for when the gate should engage and disengage.

+## Quick Start

+Ready to take your app to the next level?
+Integrating ODIN is a simple and straightforward process.
+Here are two examples of how to get started with our SDK.

-## TypeScript Example
+### TypeScript Example

 ```typescript
 import { OdinClient } from '@4players/odin';